Economy of Nicaragua: Economic history

 The country is still a recovering economy and it continues to implement further reforms, on which aid from the IMF is conditional.
 In 2005, finance ministers of the leading eight industrialized nations (G8) agreed to forgive some of Nicaragua's foreign debt, as part of the HIPC program.
 According to the World Bank Nicaragua's GDP was around $4.9 US billion dollars.
 Recently, in March 2007, Poland and Nicaragua signed an agreement to write off $30.6 million which was borrowed by the Nicaraguan government in the 1980s.

 The U.S. is the country's largest trading partner, providing 25% of Nicaragua's imports and receiving about 60% of its exports.
 About 25 wholly or partly owned subsidiaries of U.S. companies operate in Nicaragua.
 The largest of those operations are in the energy, communications, manufacturing, fisheries, and shrimp farming sectors.
 Opportunities exist for expanded foreign investments in those sectors, as well as in tourism, mining, franchising, and the distribution of imported consumer, manufacturing, and agricultural goods.
 There also are copper mines in northeastern Nicaragua.

 Gross Domestic Product (GDP) in purchasing power parity (PPP) in 2012 was estimated at US$20.04 billion, and GDP per capita in PPP at US$3,300, making Nicaragua the second poorest country in the Western Hemisphere.
 The service sector is the largest component of GDP at 56.7%, followed by the industrial sector at 25.8%(2012).
 Agriculture represents 17.5% of GDP and it's the largest percentage in a Central American country.
 Nicaraguan labor force is estimated at 2.961 million of which 28% is occupied in agriculture, 19% in the industry sector and 53% in the service sector (2012).
+Unemployment was 7.2% in 2023.